Kalwanyi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables Listing all local and environment variables and functions 6-create_local_variable creating a new local variable 7-create_global_variable creating a global variable
+5-local_variables Listing all local and environment variables and functions 6-create_local_variable creating a new local variable 7-create_global_variable creating a global variable 8-true_knowledge script that adds 128 to the value in the variable TRUEKNOWLWDGE